APY.Finance Price Hits $0.0048 on Major Exchanges (APY)

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-APY.Finance was first traded on November 5th, 2020.
+APY.Finance launched on November 5th, 2020.
 APY.Finance’s total supply is 100,000,000 coins and its circulating supply is 66,469,950 coins.
-APY.Finance’s official website is apy.finance.
+APY.Finance’s official message board is medium.com/apy-finance.
+The official website for APY.Finance is apy.finance.
 APY.Finance’s official Twitter account is @apyfinance.
-APY.Finance’s official message board is medium.com/apy-finance.

-It is usually not presently possible to buy alternative cryptocurrencies such as APY.Finance directly using US dollars.
-Investors seeking to acquire APY.Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy APY.Finance using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as APY.Finance directly using U.S. dollars.
+Investors seeking to acquire APY.Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy APY.Finance using one of the aforementioned exchanges.

 Receive News & Updates for APY.Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for APY.Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.